tbarracha/pyTTS/TtsApi/README.md

 # TtsApi (.NET)

 This project replicates the simple text-to-speech API implemented in the Python `pyTTS` project.
-It uses ASP.NET Core 6, Microsoft Cognitive Services Speech SDK, and Entity Framework Core (in-memory) for persistence.
+It uses ASP.NET Core 6 and the Microsoft Cognitive Services Speech SDK.

 ## Endpoints